Brick Smith: Amateur career

 A native of Charlotte, North Carolina, Smith played college baseball for Wake Forest University.
+He was named to the All-Atlantic Coast Conference (ACC) team four times.
+In 1981, he set an ACC record with 18 home runs and was named the conference player of the year.
+In 1996, he was inducted into the Demon Deacons Hall of Fame, and in 2002, he was named to the ACC 50th anniversary team.

-In 1979 and 1980, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League (CCBL), helping lead the team to the league championship in 1979, and winning the league's Sportsmanship Award and Thurman Munson Award for Batting Champion the following season.
+In 1979 and 1980, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League (CCBL), helping lead the team to the league championship in 1979, and winning the league's Sportsmanship Award and Thurman Munson Award for batting champion the following season.
 He was inducted into the CCBL Hall of Fame in 2024.

 Professional career

-Drafted by the Seattle Mariners in the 5th round of the 1981 Major League Baseball draft, Smith made his MLB debut with the Mariners on September 13, 1987, and notched his first major league hit on the final day of the season against Texas Rangers hurler Steve Howe.
+The Mariners selected Smith in the fifth round of the 1981 MLB draft.
+He was a Northwest League All-Star that year.
+He was the Chattanooga Lookouts most valuable player in 1986 while leading the Southern League in batting average.
+Smith made his MLB debut with the Mariners on September 13, 1987, and notched his first major league hit on the final day of the season against Texas Rangers pitcher Steve Howe.
 Smith appeared in his final MLB game on April 23, 1988.
+In nine MLB games, he batted 2-for-18.
+He continued to play in Triple-A through the 1989 season.

 Personal

 Smith was named after his paternal grandfather who was also named Brick.
-He currently teaches middle school U.S. History at Providence Day School.
+He currently teaches middle school U.S. History at Providence Day School in Charlotte.
 According to his bio, "Personal interests outside of school include hunting and fishing.
 Traveling to pursue these interests is also a passion.
 Two of my favorite destinations to pursue these sports are Alaska and Maine.
 A favorite moment was catching a rare white king salmon out of Homer, Alaska."